 The cut of a diamond typically has the most influence on its appearance.
 The cut also plays a role in the value of the diamond.
 A gem that is cut more precisely generally costs more than one isn’t as meticulous.

-The cut of a diamond also refers to its shape – diamond, square, circle, or pear, for example.
+When we talk about the cut of a diamond, it also refers to its shape – diamond, square, circle, or pear, for example.
 Symmetry and sparkle are also aspects of the diamond’s cut that you should pay attention to.

 When it comes to diamonds, the absence of color is actually what you’re looking for.
 A pure diamond without any hue is worth a lot more money than one that is slightly colored.

 Often, you can’t see this coloring with the naked eye, but a gem expert will use the right lighting conditions and other measures to determine the color of the diamond.
 The scale ranges from D (colorless) to Z.

 The same criteria applies to colored diamonds.
 Colored diamonds occur when an otherwise pure diamond contains interstitial impurities (elements such as sulfur, nitrogen, boron etc.) or structural defects.
 Typically, colored diamonds are yellow, blue, and pink, but they also come in steel gray, orange, green, purple, brown, and black.
 As with pure (colorless) diamonds, the depth and brilliance of color are important (as are the other 3Cs).

 Diamond Carat Weight

 Finally, the carat weight of a diamond is the final of the 4Cs.
 Obviously, the higher the carat weight, the more costly the diamond.

 A carat is equivalent to 200 milligrams and each carat is divided into 100 subcategories.
 This provides experts to give a diamond a carat weight to the hundredth decimal point.
 Larger diamonds are rarer, making them more valuable.